HackBio-Genomics-One-B/Genomics-One-B/README.md

 Our reads are long (250 bp) so we will use BWA-MEM (Li 2013) to align them against the reference genome as it has good mapping performance for longer reads (100bp and up).

 ### nHands-on: Map reads
-Use [Map with BWA-MEM Tool:](toolshed.g2.bx.psu.edu/repos/devteam/bwa/bwa_mem/0.7.17.1) to map the reads to the reference genome with the following parameters:
+Use [Map with BWA-MEM](toolshed.g2.bx.psu.edu/repos/devteam/bwa/bwa_mem/0.7.17.1) to map the reads to the reference genome with the following parameters:
 - “Will you select a reference genome from your history or use a built-in index?”: Use a built-in genome index
       - “Using reference genome”: Human: hg38 (or a similarly named option)
 - “Single or Paired-end reads”: Paired